hisacro/Hexchat-Google-Translator-Plugin/README.md

 *note: Right clicking on channel or user will promt the menu and [+] or [-] autotranslate option will add them to watchlist, default from, to languages are used.*

 Adding channels to the watch list for automatic translations.
-If tar  get language is not specified, then the DEFAULT LANG set will be used.
+If target language is not specified, then the DEFAULT_LANG set will be used.
 If source language is not specified, then language detection will be used.

 ```
 /ADDTRC <channel> <target_language> <source_language>